What Tax Do I Pay on Redundancy Payments?

 To be eligible for redundancy payment you:

-• need to be an employee
+• Need to be an employee

-• have worked for a company continuously for a minimum of 2 years
+• Have worked for a company continuously for a minimum of 2 years

-• have lost your job as your employer has to make redundancies
+• Have lost your job as your employer has to make redundancies

 Tax-Free Redundancy Payments